SarahRoseLives/KivyExamples/readme.md

 ### 3. Update `buildozer.spec`

-If you have existing `buildozer.spec` file, make sure to update them with the dependencies used in your project.
+Update the `buildozer.spec` file, make sure to update them with the dependencies used in your project.
 Add any necessary libraries or modules to the `requirements` section under `[app]` in your `buildozer.spec` file.

 ### 4. Build the APK